VARBX (CLASS I SHARES)

 **NAV Returns represent the Fund’s net assets (assets less liabilities) divided by the Fund’s outstanding shares.
 The Fund’s performance reflects fee waivers and expense reimbursements, absent which performance would have been lower.

 ***Performance information for the indexes is for illustrative purposes only and does not represent actual fund performance.
 Indexes do not charge management fees or brokerage expenses, and no such fees or expenses were deducted from the performance shown.
 All Index returns assume that dividends are reinvested when they are received.
 Indexes are unmanaged and an investor cannot invest directly into an index.

 You should consider a fund’s investment objectives, risks, and charges and expenses carefully before investing.
-Contact First Trust Capital Management at 1-800-988-5196 or visit www.firsttrustcapital.com to obtain a prospectus or summary prospectus which contains this and other information about a fund.
+You can download a prospectus or summary prospectus, or contact First Trust Capital Management at 1-800-988-5196 to request a prospectus or summary prospectus which contains this and other information about a fund.
 The prospectus or summary prospectus should be read carefully before investing.

 You could lose money by investing in a fund.
 An investment in a fund is not a deposit of a bank and is not insured or guaranteed.
 There can be no assurance that a fund’s objective(s) will be achieved.
-Please refer to each fund’s prospectus and SAI for additional details on a fund’s risks.
+Please refer to each fund’s prospectus and Statement of Additional Information for additional details on a fund’s risks.
 The order of the below risk factors does not indicate the significance of any particular risk factor.

 In managing a fund’s investment portfolio, the portfolio managers will apply investment techniques and risk analyses that may not have the desired result.